Section 508 Compliance Testing: Options & Strategies

 A web browser that says Section 508, next to a laptop and an accessibility icon

-Below, we outline key factors to consider when building a strategy for Section 508 compliance — and discuss the role of technology in helping you identify and fix accessibility issues.
+Because Section 508 includes such a broad range of entities, it’s critical to understand the requirements included in the act as well as create and implement compliance measures.
+Below, we’ll outline key factors to consider when building a strategy for Section 508 compliance — and discuss the role technology plays in helping you find and fix accessibility issues.

 A list of communication types that must be compliant under Section 508, including PDFs, emails, mobile apps, online training programs, public-facing webpages, and word documents

-As the first federal law to prohibit discrimination against people with disabilities, the Rehabilitation Act of 1973 was landmark legislation.
-And thanks to regular updates, it remains one of the most important U.S. accessibility laws.
+The Rehabilitation Act of 1973 was the first federal law to prohibit discrimination against people with disabilities.
+It was a landmark legislation, and thanks to regular updates, it remains one of the most important U.S. accessibility laws.

 • Internal and external emails.